-- You will fill out a Direct PLUS Loan Master Promissory Note (MPN) to formally communicate your intent to repay the loan.
+- Fill out a Direct PLUS Loan Master Promissory Note (MPN) to formally communicate your intent to repay the loan.
 You'll also need to take entrance counseling about your rights and responsibilities pertaining to the loan.

 - The school will issue the loan proceeds in the form of two payments or disbursements per academic year, which are typically issued once per term.
 With each disbursement, it will deduct a loan origination fee amounting to a small percentage of the loan amount and apply enough funds to your school account to cover the cost of tuition, fees, and room and board, among other fees.
 If there any remaining funds, referred to as a "credit balance," the school will disburse them to you as a check to cover other educational expenses.